togalle/CG-samenvatting/samenvatting.md

 ![area averaging](image-32.png)

 Another problem that exists is when a small part of a texture gets mapped to a large part of the surface (magnification), or when a large part of a texture gets mapped to a small part of the surface (minification).
 To fight this, mipmaps exist.
 This is basically a pyramid structure with various levels of details for a texture.
-Now, when viewing an object from a distance, you can just take the correct level of detail to sample the texture from, or interpolate between two levels (either bilinear or trilinear).
+Now, when viewing an object from a distance, you can just take the correct level of detail to sample the texture from, or interpolate between two levels (either bilinear (using one level of detail) or trilinear (using both levels of detail)).

 However, this can result in a blurred or too averaged color (e.g. the checkerboard that became completely gray).
 An improvement on this is anisotropic mipmap filtering.
 This has largely the same technique, but instead of sampling from an equal area around the pixel, a skewed area gets sampled.
 This in turns requires an anisotropic mipmap pyramid.
 Instead of simply downsampling the texture, you now also make a squashed version in each direction for each level (e.g. one horizontal and one vertical downscaled version).